williamchange/b3dsdf/README.md

 >From Blender 4.2 LTS and onwards add-ons are now Extensions, however you can still use this by [installing as a legacy add-on](https://docs.blender.org/manual/en/4.2/editors/preferences/extensions.html#install-legacy-add-on).
 There are no plans to release this as an extension for the time being.

 ## Nodegroups

+Nodes can be used by appending from the .blend file or use them with the addon which adds a menu in the shader editor.
+They can also be used with the asset browser by adding the .blend as an asset library and marking them as assets.

 List of available nodegroups can be found in [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json).
 Examples (w/ images) can be found in the [wiki(incomplete)](https://github.com/williamchange/b3dsdf/wiki/Examples).